Looking for practical tips on how to become an event planner without a degree?

 Freelancing is a great way to get started in the event planning industry without having to commit to a full-time job.

-You can also sign up for sites like Fiverr and Freelancer, which connect freelancers with clients who need their services.
 Once you’ve landed your first few clients, be sure to deliver quality work so that you can get good reviews and build up a solid reputation.

 A Final Word on Becoming an Event Planner without a Degree